 The deadline for prize submission is May 31, 2013, with a winner to be selected and announced on June 30, 2013.
 To submit an entry for the prize : 1) The entering team has to show that they have been publishing periodically, via their Google archives, the RepRap wiki, or other sources.
 2) A video demonstrating that their system meets the prize specs should be submitted.
 A suitable video might be 10-15 minutes long.
 3) Further specifications (such as drawings, etc.) to explain what may not be evident in the video, to demonstrate the meeting of prize specs.

 - Kartik Gada

 Grand Personal Manufacturing Prize :

-The committee envisions a variety of technologies which might be deployed to achieve this end including :
+The judging committee envisions a variety of technologies and augmentations which might be deployed to achieve the end vision of a personal 3D printing solution including :